Raytown Main Street Association

 Public/private partnership: Every local program needs the support and expertise of both the public and private sectors.
 For an effective partnership, each must recognize the strengths and weaknesses of the other.

-Identifying and capitalizing on existing assets: One of the National Main Street Center’s key goals is to help communities recognize and make the best use of their unique offerings.
+Identifying/capitalizing on existing assets: One of the National Main Street Center’s key goals is to help communities recognize and make the best use of their unique offerings.
 Local assets provide the solid foundation for a successful Main Street initiative.

 Quality: From storefront design to promotional campaigns to special events, quality must be the main goal.